 Educating medical and engineering students, orthopaedic residents, and postdoctoral clinical and research fellows is an important part of the mission of the Department of Biomechanics.
 The goal is to provide students and trainees with knowledge and analytical skills in basic concepts governing the biomechanics of the musculoskeletal system.
 Emphasis is on the mechanical consequences of trauma and musculoskeletal diseases and the mechanical influences that must be considered in deciding upon an appropriate treatment.

-Education and training is provided through staff participation in teaching at clinical and research conferences, in discussions of traineesí proposed research protocols in weekly Departmental research meetings, in review of the scientific literature in monthly journal clubs, in teaching in the Hospitalís Annual Orthopaedic Basic Science Review Course, and, most importantly, through integration of trainees into ongoing research projects or individualized projects as part of fulfilling residency, fellowship, and advanced degree requirements.
+Education and training is provided through staff participation in teaching at clinical and research conferences, in discussions of trainees’ proposed research protocols in weekly Departmental research meetings, and, most importantly, through integration of trainees into ongoing research projects or individualized projects as part of fulfilling residency, fellowship, and advanced degree requirements.

 Biomechanics staff also participate in classroom teaching and serve as graduate student advisors as part of their faculty commitments in the Physiology, Biophysics, and Systems Biology Program of the Weill Cornell Graduate School of Medical Sciences and as visiting lecturers in the Sibley School of Mechanical and Aerospace Engineering and the Department of Biomedical Engineering at Cornell in Ithaca.
 Senior Departmental staff hold primary or adjunct faculty appointments in these programs and departments.